-You can use the Uyuni WebUI to apply common Uyuni formulas.
-For the most commonly used formulas, see [Salt > Formulas-intro >].
+You can use the Uyuni Web UI to apply common Uyuni formulas.
+For the most commonly used formulas, see Specialized-guides > Salt.

 All formulas must be accurately configured for your Uyuni for Retail installation to function correctly.
 If you are unsure of the correct formula configuration details, run the retail_branch_init command before you begin to create the recommended formula configuration.
 You can then manually edit the formulas as required.